Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Yellow + crispy leaves, dry soil Underwatering Water thoroughly, observe recovery

-Older (lower) leaves yellow first Nitrogen deficiency Check fertilizing schedule
+Older (lower) leaves yellow first Nitrogen deficiency / natural aging Check feeding; is it just 1–2 oldest leaves?

-New (top) leaves yellow first Iron deficiency Check soil pH
+New (top) leaves yellow, green veins Iron deficiency / chlorosis Check soil pH & drainage

 Overall pale yellow color Insufficient light Assess plant location